Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3: Abstract

 \section{Abstract}

 \bfseries \boldmath SrTiO$_{3}$ is a textbook quantum paraelectric, with ferroelectricity purportedly suppressed by quantum fluctuations of ionic positions down to the lowest temperatures.
 The precise real space structure of SrTiO$_{3}$ at low temperature, however, has remained undefined despite decades of study.
-Here we directly image the low-temperature polar structure of quantum parelectric SrTiO$_{3}$, using cryogenic scanning transmission electron microscopy down to 20 K. High resolution imaging reveals a spatially fluctuating landscape of nanoscale domains of finite polarization.
+Here we directly image the low-temperature polar structure in the quantum paraelectric phase of a SrTiO$_{3}$ lamella, using cryogenic scanning transmission electron microscopy down to 20 K. High resolution imaging reveals a spatially fluctuating landscape of nanoscale domains of finite polarization.
 The short-range polar domains first grow and self-organize into a periodic structure over tens of nanometers.
 However, the process reverses when entering the quantum paraelectric regime below 40 K and the periodically ordered polar nanodomains fragment into small clusters.

 When cooling toward a ferroelectric phase transition, collective atomic motions (phonons) slow down (soften), until a static atomic displacement pattern sets in—a spontaneous polarization appears throughout the ferroelectric material \cite{cochran1960crystal}.
 However, in quantum paraelectrics, ferroelectric order does not set in at low temperature: persistent quantum fluctuations of the ionic positions preclude long range ordering of polarization \cite{muller1979srti}.
 The perovskite strontium titanate (SrTiO$_{3}$) is the prototypical quantum paraelectric \cite{muller1979srti, martovnak1994path,rowley2014ferroelectric}.
-Quantum fluctuations in SrTiO$_{3}$ are associated with a range of remarkable properties, including large dielectric permitivity \cite{sakudo1971dielectric, neville1972permittivity}, strain-incduced ferroelectricity \cite{haeni2004room, lee2015emergence}, multiferroicity \cite{basini2024terahertz}, and superconductivity \cite{schooley1964superconductivity, koonce1967superconducting, collignon2019metallicity}.
+Quantum fluctuations in SrTiO$_{3}$ are associated with a range of remarkable properties, including large dielectric permitivity \cite{sakudo1971dielectric, neville1972permittivity}, strain-induced ferroelectricity \cite{haeni2004room, lee2015emergence}, multiferroicity \cite{basini2024terahertz}, and superconductivity \cite{schooley1964superconductivity, koonce1967superconducting, collignon2019metallicity}.